Skip to content

 • In the message input box, type # followed by the name or keywords

-• The list includes both your own entities and public community entities
+• The list includes both your own agents and public community agents

-• Public entities are marked with a "Public" chip/badge for easy identification
+• Public agents are marked with a "Public" chip/badge for easy identification

-• Click on the desired agent or pipeline from the dropdown
+• Click on the desired agent from the dropdown

-• The selected entity appears as a chip above the input box
+• The selected agent appears as a chip above the input box

 4. Send Your Message: